mapclient-plugins/mapclientplugins.sdsprotocolstep/docs/index.rst

 Workflow Connections
 --------------------

-As shown in :numref:`fig-mcp-sds-converter-workflow-connections`, the **SDS Protocol** requires a single user specified input.
+As shown in :numref:`fig-mcp-sds-converter-workflow-connections`, the **SDS Protocol** requires a single input that is either a *http://physiomeproject.org/workflow/1.0/rdf-schema#file_location* or is a list of this type.

-It produces one output, the type of which is user specified, which may be piped to other workflow steps:
+It produces one output, a *http://physiomeproject.org/workflow/1.0/rdf-schema#sds_protocol*, which may be piped to other workflow steps:

 .. _fig-mcp-sds-converter-workflow-connections: